christianzabala/christianzabala.github.io/_posts/2019-09-20-How-I-passed-CCNA-R&S-and-What-are-my-resources?.md

-I may also add other resources that I might find in the future.
+I may also add other resources that I might find in the future but there's a lot of great resources on the internet that you can use.

 If you want to know how to pass the CCNA exam, then go ahead and read this [Quora post](https://www.quora.com/How-do-I-pass-the-CCNA-exam) which already has the answer and tips to pass the CCNA exam, sadly I did not found this while I’m still studying and I learned the techniques the hard way :joy:
 {: .notice--info}